The rules and procedures for marking goods are regulated by Federal Law No. 184 of December 27, 2002. According to Article 27 of this law:

 “Products, for which compliance with technical regulation requirements is confirmed in the manner prescribed by this Federal Law, are affixed with a market circulation mark.
 Applicants independently affix the market circulation mark in any convenient way.
 The specifics of a market circulation marks are established by technical regulations.”

-In 2011, the Commission of the EAEU approved the market circulation mark regime.
+In 2011, the Commission of the EAC approved the market circulation mark regime.
 In 2016, the Commission updated the regime’s guidelines to apply to the Eurasian Economic Union’s internal market.
 As a result, the used previously used PCT mark was replaced with a new Eurasian

 Conformity (EAC) circulation mark: